Set Up a Cluster on Linux Systems#

 This command initiates the Elasticsearch service, allowing the node to join the cluster and begin handling data requests.

-To set up a shared file storage for TheHive in a clustered environment, several options are available.
-The primary goal is to establish a common storage space accessible to all nodes.
+To set up shared file storage for TheHive in a clustered environment, several options are available.
+The primary goal is to provide a common storage space used by all nodes.

 Using NFS is one of the simplest methods to implement shared file storage.
 By configuring a single NFS endpoint, all nodes in the cluster can access and share files seamlessly.